department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/product/Decision Review_Opt-in_Decision Brief.md

 - Veterans may submit an appeal to VA if they disagree with the outcome of a claim
 - The legacy mechanism is called an “appeal”
 - As a result of the Appeals Modernization Act (AMA)<sup>1</sup>, Veterans may now submit “Decision Reviews”
-- Notice of Disagreement (NoD) or “Board Appeal” is one of three Decision Review pathways available.
+- Notice of Disagreement (NoD), or “Board Appeal," is one of three Decision Review pathways available.
 - As VA transitions from the legacy appeal process to new decision review processes, Veterans _may_ have the choice to opt into the new process
 - The opt in is dependent on the circumstances of the claim they’re requesting an appeal on.